Feldioara: Geography

-At the 2011 census, 88.8% of inhabitants were Romanians, 6.9% Hungarians and 3.5% Roma.
+The commune is crossed by national road DN13, which links Brașov with Sighișoara and Târgu Mureș.
+Road DN13E branches off in Feldioara, passes through Sfântu Gheorghe (26 km to the east) and Covasna, and ends in Întorsura Buzăului.
+The train stations in Feldioara and Rotbav serve the CFR Main Line 300, which connects Bucharest with the Hungarian border near Oradea.

+Name

+Feldioara

 Feldioara has a medieval fortress long believed to have been built by the Teutonic Knights.
 However, more recent studies show that the Fortress in Feldioara was actually constructed by the local community.
 The name of the village comes from the Hungarian word földvár, which means "the clay fortress".
 The ruins of the fortress can still be seen today.
 The German name Marienburg means "fortress of the Virgin Mary".

+Rotbav

+Rotbav is the Romanian name of the formerly Saxon village of Roiderbrich (Transylvanian-Saxon name), called Rothbach in German and (Szász-)Veresmart and (Szász-)Vörösmárt in Hungarian, Szász meaning Saxon.

+Colonia Reconstrucția

+Colonia Reconstrucția is the Romanian Communist-era name of a workers' settlement established in the 1930s around a new brick factory and initially called after it, Colonia Bohn in Romanian and Bohntelep in Hungarian.